Skip to main content

 How does the benefit cap work?

-The Department for Work and Pensions (DWP) cuts your universal credit so that your total benefits are not more than the cap.
+The Department for Work and Pensions (DWP) cuts your universal credit (UC) so that your total benefits are not more than the cap.

 If you get housing benefit, the council cuts this instead.